ec-council-learning/Federation-using-Microsoft-ADFS-and-Entra-ID/README.md

 # Federation using Microsoft ADFS and Entra ID
-Identity Federation using Microsoft ADFS and Azure AD, by EC-Council
+Federation using Microsoft ADFS and Entra ID, by EC-Council

 # For the video - Installing a Sample Claim Aware Application